 I live in a condo in Miami.
 So, I don’t have a backyard for a real big “manly” grill, but I have two indoor grills that do the job pretty well.
 I love both grills, and I use each of them depending on the amount or type of food that I’m cooking.
 The first indoor grill is the Hamilton Beach (25361) Electric Smokeless Indoor Grill & Searing Grill with Removable Plates and Viewing Window.
 The grilling surface is a medium size and it comes with a hood.
 When you close the hood, the temperature increases and it helps to cook the food faster.
 The best feature of having a hood on the grill is to control the smoke and also prevent the oil splatter from going all over the counter.
 I use this grill for the Grilled Summer Vegetables recipe, and therefore it takes me a bit longer to cook each vegetable.
 What I did in this situation is to turn on the oven to 250 degrees, and put the grilled veggies in the oven to keep them warm until I was done.

 When planning for this grilled summer vegetables recipe, I decided to use one of the half jars that I had in the refrigerator.
 I knew I wanted to make a vinaigrette that would complement the flavor of each of the vegetables.
-My options were between Black Olive Tapenade and Chile Red Pepper Tapenade.
-I decided to use the black olive tapenade because the Mediterranean flavor matches perfectly with the eggplant, zucchini, red onion, yellow squash, yellow beets and the corn.
+I decided to use the Kalamata Olive & Oregano Spread (which is available for purchase in our online shop) because the Mediterranean flavor matches perfectly with the eggplant, zucchini, red onion, yellow squash, yellow beets and the corn.
 I have used the chile red pepper tapenade for other recipes that you can enjoy here like a Hearty Vegetable Soup and Southwestern Chicken Wraps.
-Another recipe that I cooked with the black olive tapenade was the Fresh Stuffed Squash Blossoms with Burrata & Black Olive Tapenade.
+Another recipe that I cooked with the black olive tapenade, similar to the Kalamata Olive & Oregano Spread, was the Fresh Stuffed Squash Blossoms with Burrata & Black Olive Tapenade.

-The inspiration for this grilled summer vegetables recipe came from all the fresh produce that I found in my local farmer’s market, and of course the leftover jar of black olive tapenade in the refrigerator.
+The inspiration for this grilled summer vegetables recipe came from all the fresh produce that I found in my local farmer’s market, and of course the leftover jar of Kalamata Olive & Oregano Spread in the refrigerator.
 As you know, my expertise is to use and repurpose leftover ingredients or jars left in my pantry or fridge.
 I always have several opened jars in my refrigerator because I’m testing new products or recipes every day.
 Having tasty products around the house is a good perk of having your own gourmet food store?.

 How long do you cook vegetables on the grill?